 - a.
 Remove tension on the trigger-wire by loosening the pin vise and slightly pulling the inner cannula to move the top cap down over the suprarenal stent.
 Avoid compressing the Zenith Fenestrated proximal body. - b.
 Retighten the pin vise. - c.
-Remove the black trigger-wire release mechanism
+Remove the black trigger-wire release mechanism.

+d.
+Continue with (14) in Section 11.4.5, Proximal body placement.
 NOTE: If still unable to remove the black trigger-wire release mechanism from the top cap, see Section 13 Trigger-Wire Release Troubleshooting.
 NOTE: The distal stent is still secured by the trigger-wire.